9 Notable Reasons to Become a Medical Assistant Now

 Passing the exam earns participants the credential of CMA, as accredited by the American Association of Medical Assistants (AAMA).
-This credential isn’t required by all employers, but it can definitely increase your marketability in the field.
-It is highly coveted and will permanently mark you as a professional in your field.
+This credential isn’t required by all employers, but certainly has the potential to increase your marketability in the field.

 4. You can work in a variety of different settings